-The Temple Emunah Library features a collection of adult and children’s books, DVDs, and CDs.
-The library has an especially large collection of Holocaust books, and many of the older books can be found in the Rubenstein Wing in the next room down the hall.
+The Temple Emunah Library features a collection of adult and children’s Judaic books.
+The library has an especially large collection of Holocaust books.
+Many of the older books can be found in the Rubenstein Wing in the next room down the hall.

 The library has a computer, generously donated by the Temple Emunah Sisterhood, that students and visitors are able to use to do research and to access the online catalog.
 You are also welcome to bring your own laptop and use the library’s WIFI connection.